 Takeaway Thoughts

-When tackling leg day and lower body training having the right shoes can help with performance.
-As you get more niche and serious with your leg day training, a pair of shoes and their importance increases.
+When tackling leg day and lower body training, having the right shoes can help with performance.
+As you get more niche and serious with your leg day training, the importance of a pair of shoes increases.

-We all train differently and we have different leg day goals.
-If you can identify how you plan to train most often in your shoes, then you can make the best choice based on your leg day needs.
+We all train differently, and we have different leg day goals.
+If you can identify how you plan to train most often in your shoes, you can make the best choice based on your leg day needs.

-If you have questions on any of the shoes featured in this article, drop a comment below or reach out to me personally via Instagram (@jake_boly)!
+If you have questions on any of the shoes featured in this article, drop a comment below or reach out to me personally via Instagram (@jake_boly and @that_fit_friend)!